qedgroup/CGDV.github.io/userGuidance/index.md

 # CGDV COVID-19 Challenge Submission Guidance
-Step by step instructions on uploading visuals to CGDV platform
+Participants should follow this step by step instructions on uploading visuals to CGDV platform.
+Incomplete submissions will not be considered.
+If you have any questions, please send email to xning@qedgroupllc.com.

 ## Step 1